TokisanGames/Terrain3D/doc/docs/texture_prep.md

 The terrain can work without the alpha channels, however it won't have height blending or roughness.
 That may be fine for a low-poly or stylized terrain, but not for a realistic one.

-Textures can be channel packed in in tools like Photoshop, [Krita](https://krita.org/), [Gimp](https://www.gimp.org/), or similar tools.
-Working with alpha channels in Photoshop and Krita can be a bit challenging, so we recommend Gimp.
+Textures can be channel packed using the Pack Textures option in the Terrain3D Tools menu at the top of the viewport, or in tools like [Gimp](https://www.gimp.org/).
+Photoshop or [Krita](https://krita.org/) are possible, but working with alpha channels can be a bit challenging.
 See [Channel Pack Textures with Gimp](#channel-pack-textures-with-gimp) below.

 ### Texture Sizes
 All albedo textures must be the same size, and all normal textures must be the same size.
 Each type gets combined into separate Texture2DArrays, so their sizes can differ.